OUR MISSION:

 “Children need the freedom to appreciate the infinite resources of their hands, their eyes, and their ears – the resources of forms, materials, sounds and colors.” -Loris Malaguzzi

-The studio and it’s materials and tools inspire and support the expression of ideas and foster individual and collaborative project work.
-Learning and wondering can be expressed in countless ways and children have near limitless access to experiment with a variety of materials in the well-equipped space – materials that range from paper, pens, chalk and paint to wire, wood, shells and any manner of repurposed and found objects.
-The act of sourcing materials can sometimes become a project unto itself as children and teachers explore our broader community and what treasures can be found.
+The studio and it’s materials and tools inspire and support the expression of ideas and foster individual and collaborative creativity.
+Learning and wondering can be expressed in countless ways and children have near limitless access to experiment with a variety of materials in the well-equipped space.
+Materials that range from paper, pens, chalk and paint to wire, wood, shells and any manner of repurposed and found objects.
+The act of sourcing materials can sometimes become a project unto itself as children and teachers find loose parts in unexpected places.
+The studio teachers are also keen to share the work of other artists, observing techniques in story illustrations and offering hands on explorations of their methods.
+Visiting outdoor sculpture, museums, local artist displays at the library and inviting parent artists to share their process exposes children to art as part of daily life, and a limitless source of joy.

 IMAGE OF THE CHILD